 We finalised our plans to bring the existing Northern Runway into routine use and submitted our Development Consent Order ("DCO") application to the Planning Inspectorate on 6 July 2023.
 Making best use of existing infrastructure is in line with Government policy and delivers sustainable, incremental growth to meet future demand in London and the South East.
 This will create thousands of new jobs and inject over £1 billion into the local economy each year.
-On 3 August, the Planning Inspectorate accepted our plans for detailed examination.
+On 3 August, our plans were accepted for detailed examination by the Planning Inspectorate.